ENGR 13100: Transforming Ideas to Innovation I

 The Enduring Outcome of ENGR 13100: Guided by professional habits, students will learn to make evidence-based engineering decisions in diverse teams.

 - Examine and analyze career information from various resources to make informed decisions about your choice of an engineering major.

 - Use a systematic design process to develop design solutions to engineering problems and compare design alternatives

 - Develop mathematical models to solve engineering problems

 - Begin to develop professional habits that will benefit you both as a student at Purdue and as a practicing engineer

-ENGR 13100 includes components that address the following ABET outcomes (outcomes in bold are particularly important for the course):
+ENGR 13100 includes components that address the following ABET outcomes (bolded outcomes are particularly important for the course):